MrqsRaf/image_converter/README.md

 # Setup choices

-The first question asks how you want to organize your converted images By image: Creates a directory per image and places all the desired converted formats in it By format: Creates a directory per format and places each converted image in the corresponding format inside
+The first question asks how you want to organize your converted images
+- By image: Creates a directory per image and places all the desired converted formats in it
+- By format: Creates a directory per format and places each converted image in the corresponding format inside
 ```
 ?
 How do you want your directories organization ?
 (Use arrow keys)
  » By image
    By format
 ```

 Select in what formats you want to convert your images
-:warning: Selecting "All" will convert each images to 19 formats
+⚠️ Selecting "All" will convert each images to 19 formats

 ```
 ?
 Select the formats  (Use arrow keys to move, <space> to select, <a> to toggle, <i> to invert)